awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-tag-policies.md

 }
 ```

-For more information on policy inheritance, including examples of how the inheritance operators work and example effective tag policies, see [How Policy Inheritance Works](orgs_manage_policies-inheritance.md)\.
+For more information on policy inheritance, including examples of how the inheritance operators work and example effective tag policies, see [How policy inheritance works](orgs_manage_policies-inheritance.md)\.

-## Example 2: Prevent Use of a Tag Key<a name="tag-policy-example-prevent-key"></a>
+## Example 2: Prevent use of a tag key<a name="tag-policy-example-prevent-key"></a>

 To prevent the use of a tag key, you can attach a tag policy like the following to an organization entity\.